Inc-G/Q_learning_briscola/README.md

 # deep_learning_briscola

 Briscola is a classic italian card game.
 In this repository I train two neural network to play briscola.
+If you haven't heard of it, you can think of it as a card game where each card is worth some points, and at each round both you and your opponent play a card.
+If you win a round, you win the sum of the number of points of the cards played at that round.
+The goal is to have more points than your opponent by the end of the game.

 In the module briscola_players, there are four player classes: random player, deterministic player, human player, and deep player.